Skip to content

 --icol-val - Specifies the column index for count/value (0-based).

 --model - Specifies the model file where the first column contains feature names and the subsequent columns contain the parameters for each factor.
-The format should match that created by lda4hex.
+The format should match that created by topic-model.

---temp-dir - Specifies the directory to store temporary files.
+--temp-dir - Specifies the directory used for temporary files.
+Required unless --in-memory is set.

 Output specification - One of these must be provided: --out-pref - Specifies the output prefix for all output files.